effectussoftware/pis-effectus-api/README.md

 ## Running the test suite
 you can run all the existing locally tests with `$ rspec` you can run the linters locally with `$ rubocop`

+## Querying the api.
+To register an user that user needs to have an effectus software account.
+The user needs to log in first into the app and then if that user is admin it will be allowed to log in to the dashboard.
+You can check the full api spec [here](https://app.swaggerhub.com/apis/effectus-software/pis-effectus_development/1.0)